-In January of 2006, $131,250 was granted from the Florida Department of Agriculture through the Emergency Hurricane Supplemental Urban and Community Forestry grant program.
-With matching funds from the Conservation 20/20 management funds, the project was started in June 2006.
+In January 2006, $131,250 was granted from the Florida Department of Agriculture through the Emergency Hurricane Supplemental Urban and Community Forestry grant program.
+With matching funds from the Conservation 20/20 management fund, this restoration project was started in June 2006.

-Four years after exotic plant removal - 2010 (north of McGregor Boulevard)
+AFTER: Four years after the exotic plant removal